Looking for information about your firm's panel status?

 my firm’s membership of the

-Tipton Coseley Building Society conveyancing panel was revoked but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?
+Tipton Coseley Building Society conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?

-We would recommend that you provide details of the date of removal, information on the reason for
+We would recommend that you supply details of the date of removal, information on the reason for

 removal, date of appeal and any reason given for reinstatement.
 This

-should not adversely impact your application but gives the CQS team a complete picture of what has happened.
+should not adversely impact your firm’s application but gives the CQS team viability as to what has happened.

 Tipton Coseley Building Society

-conveyancing panel and all set to complete a purchase within the next few weeks.
-My file does not contain a Legal Charge for the client to sign.
+conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+I can not locate a Legal Charge for the client to sign.

-Who do I contact at Tipton Coseley Building Society to obtain duplicate documents?
+Who do I contact at Tipton Coseley Building Society to request substitute deeds?

-You need to communicate with Tipton Coseley Building Society
+You should communicate with Tipton Coseley Building Society

 to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains a specific question for banks to cite who to contact to obtain standard documents.
+The CML Handbook includes an explicit section for lenders to establish who to contact to obtain standard documents.

 Tipton Coseley Building Society in their Part 2’s state:

-It helps to quote your Tipton Coseley Building Society conveyancing panel reference.
+Always remember to quote your Tipton Coseley Building Society conveyancing panel number.

 Find a Lawyer on the Tipton Coseley Building Society Solicitor Panel